thuhcsi/SECap/readme.md

 ![model](picture/model.png)

-This repository contains the implementation of the paper "SECap: Speech Emotion Captioning with Large Language Model".Please refer to our paper for more details: [SECap: Speech Emotion Captioning with Large Language Model](https://arxiv.org/abs/2312.10381).
+This repository contains the implementation of the paper "SECap: Speech Emotion Captioning with Large Language Model".Please refer to our paper for more details:SECap: Speech Emotion Captioning with Large Language Model [on AAAI](https://ojs.aaai.org/index.php/AAAI/article/view/29902), [on arxiv](https://arxiv.org/abs/2312.10381).

 The repo includes the model code, training and testing scripts, and a test dataset.
 The test dataset consists of 600 wav audio files and their corresponding emotion descriptions.